schmev91/fanstatic-study/README.md

-# fanstatic stuty experience with typescript and tailwind
+# fanstatic study experience with typescript and tailwind

 - yarn tw - Start the Tailwind CLI build process